FEATURED VIDEO

 THE SEVENTH GRADER'S face expressed fascination, intrigue, and at the same time, apprehension as she held the beef heart in her gloved hands.
 This heart was my visual aid for a junior high school talk on the veterinary occupation.
 I bet only a mortician could come up with a better prop!
 While watching them marvel, approach, and hesitate, it occurred to me that's what people considering religious life for themselves might feel about my life right now.

-I made my first profession of the Benedictine vows of stability, obedience, and conversation (ongoing conversion) in the summer of 2001.
+I made my first profession of the Benedictine vows of stability, obedience, and conversatio (ongoing conversion) in the summer of 2001.
 It could have been yesterday.
 When I was a novice I used to consider myself a neonatal nun, intensely learning our values of communal and private prayer, work, study, leisure, and hospitality.
 Today, I'm trying to take what I have learned and actually apply it to real life.

 Maintain a diet of balance